cppshizoidS/Python/README.md

 Tg_Bot is the folfer with Telegram Bot

+Tg_Botv2 is the folfer with Telegram Bot with Data Base

 Discord_Bot is the folder with Discord Bot for my Server Discord

 Dino is the folder with simple AI Dino game